 ii These courses are prerequisites for UO’s anatomy & physiology sequence.
 They are not typically prerequisites for PA school.

-iiii Loophole alert!
-Take this course to complete 1 year of general biology.
-You can then use BI 214 to complete the biochemistry requirement.
+iii Loophole alert!
+Take this course to complete the 1 year of general biology requirement, to then use BI 214 to satisfy the biochemistry requirement.
 Only do this if you plan to apply to programs that require biochemistry.
-Introductory level and non-major track biology lower-division do not count towards the 1 year.
+Watch minute 6:45-9:56 in the Pre-PA Overview video for more details.

 Questions?
 Email pre-health advisors at prehealthadvising@uoregon.edu.